redhat-developer-demos/tutorial-tools/README.md

 2. [clients](https://quay.io/repository/rhdevelopers/clients?tab=tags) - This image holds the clients that are used in typical Cloud Native Application development such as kubectl, oc(openshift client),yq,jq,kn,tkn,stern etc.,

-3. [tutorial-tools-extra](https://quay.io/repository/rhdevelopers/tutorial-tools-extra?tab=tags)  - This image is used for advanced use cases where you want to build containers within containers using tools like buildah and podman etc.,
+3. [container-tools](https://quay.io/repository/rhdevelopers/container-toolsa?tab=tags)  - This image is used for advanced use cases where you want to build containers within containers using tools like buildah etc.,

 ## Build and Push Images